 Flare Leg Jeans

-It is believed they were first worn in 1917 by sailors, and were preferred over straight-leg jeans, because they could be easily rolled up and were easier to remove if they needed to abandoned ship.
-Sailor's were also known to use them as a 'life preserver' by tying knots at the knee's.
+straight-leg jeans, because they could be easily rolled up and were easier to remove if they needed to abandoned ship.
+Sailor's were also known to use them as a 'life preserver' by tying knots at the knees.

 In the 1960's they were very popular and were known as Bell Bottoms.
 They became popular again in the 1990's but marketers preferred to market them as Flare Jeans instead of Bell Bottoms.